elizabrock/ruby_koans_online/README.md

 ### Ruby Dependencies

-The koans currently run on ree 1.8.7.
+The koans currently run on MRI 2.2.3.
 Ruby gem dependencies are handled by [bundler](http://gembulder.com).
 To install all the necessary gems, run `bundle install`.

 ### Phantomjs Dependency